a-voronov/garmin-qr-code/README.md

 At the moment, qr code input string is hardcoded inside `QRCodeApp.mc`, because it seems that I can't enter it if from the CIQ phone app if the watch app is installed manually and not from the store.

-And I ended up using it to store my EU vaccination passport in case I don't have a phone with me :)

 |  |  |  |  |
 | - | - | - | - |
 | ![processing](images/processing.png) | ![main](images/main.png) | ![menu](images/menu.png) | ![error](images/error.png) |

+In the end, I'm using it to store my EU vaccination passport in case I don't have my phone with me :)